techrome/my-portfolio/README.md

 # License

 This library is licensed under Apache 2.0.
-Full license text is available in [LICENSE][license].
+Full license text is available in [LICENSE][LICENSE].